-|Related: Our Definitive Guide to Europe by Campervan covers all the essentials including how to find a van, selecting a route, accommodation, equipment and getting around.|
+|Related: For motorhome travel in Europe tips, our Definitive Guide to Europe by Campervan covers all the essentials.
+How to find a van, selecting a route, finding accommodation, equipment and getting around.|

 We may receive a small compensation if you make a purchase after clicking the links in this post.
 It doesn’t cost you any more and it is a huge help to us to keep our site running.
 You can find more info in our disclaimer.

 In our opinion, traveling in a motorhome is the best way to travel around Europe with a family, particularly if you have more time to spare.

 What we loved about this mode of travel was that we could unpack our backpacks once and travel when and where we wanted.

 There was no need to carry, pack and unpack bags, no booking and waiting for trains, planes or buses.
 There was not even a need to find and book appropriate family accommodation in advance.
 And the best thing: no need to sit in restaurants every day with tired children at the end of a big day.